hapax/hapax.github.io/assets/simple-physics.md

 #### 2.2.
 Drag and drop<a id="sec-2-2" name="sec-2-2"></a>

-Maybe pumpkin timepieces aren't your thing.
-Let's do something less whimsical and consider the aeorodynamics of spheres.
+In case pumpkin timepieces aren't your thing, we'll ratchet down the whimsy and investigate the aeorodynamics of spheres.
 In realistic fluids, adjacent layers of flow like to stick together, and will resist *shearing* forces which try to pull them apart.
 This resistance to shearing is called [*viscosity*](https://en.wikipedia.org/wiki/Viscosity).